-Moreover, don’t miss out to go on top of the bridge – preferably at sunset.
+Moreover, during your Venice itinerary, don’t miss out to go on top of the bridge – preferably at sunset.
 It’s a wonderful experience seeing the sun go down, leaving a golden glow on the Grand Canal.

 To this day, there are still romantic legends associated with the bridge— It is said that love will last into eternity if you kiss your loved one in a gondola from below.

 Whatever the case, the bridge certainly has come to embody the grand ideals of the powerful republic that Venice once was.
 I mean, even Casanova was imprisoned here!

 ⭐ PRO-TIP: You can get the best views from Ponte Della Paglia, but a guided tour of the Doge’s Palace and Prisons will take you right onto the bridge.
 In just a couple of hours, you will get a glimpse into the history that made Venice the remarkable city that it still is today.

 15. DOGE’S PALACE: A Historic Landmark in Venice

 Known locally as Palazzo Ducale, Doge’s Palace is a famous Venetian landmark that sits right next door to St Mark’s Basilica and along the Grand Canal.
 It dates back to the 14th century and features stunning, Gothic-style architecture with elaborate gilded ceilings.

 In fact, it was originally built as a residence and seat of government for the leaders of the Venetian Republic, the Doges.
 It was also used by local officials until the end of the 18th century and was connected to local city prisons by another famous Venice landmark, the Bridge of Sighs.